Habang Nilalamon ng Hydra ang Kasaysayan

-Habang Nilalamon ng Hydra ang Kasaysayan or As The Hydra Devours History is a 2025 Philippine film directed by Dustin Celestino starring Dolly de Leon, Jojit Lorenzo, Zanjoe Marudo, and Mylene Dizon.
-The film revolves around four people dealing with the aftermath of the loss of presidential candidate Eleanor Robles in the 2022 elections.
+Habang Nilalamon ng Hydra ang Kasaysayan or As The Hydra Devours History is a 2025 Philippine film written and directed by Dustin Celestino.
+Starring Dolly de Leon, Jojit Lorenzo, Zanjoe Marudo, and Mylene Dizon, the film revolves around four people dealing with the aftermath of the loss of presidential candidate Eleanor Robles in the 2022 elections.

+Produced by Cine Mutu Productions, in association with Nathan Studios, Narra Post-Production Studios, E&H Productions, and Barebones, and support from Film Development Council of the Philippines, the film was theatrically released on October 3, 2025, as part of Cinemalaya.